NENB-Hackathons/trihacks/README.md

 ZipShip was built in 46 hours for TriHacks.
 Our idea was to make a discord bot that tracks what the best shipping companies are.
 It's the fastest way to find the best shipping deals globaly.
 Using a python package, shippo, we are able to find three deals that might interest you for shipping.
 These three deals include fastest shipping, most balanced offer, and cheapest option.

+To use the bot, all you need to do is enter the dimentions, weight of the package and the two locations you are shipping between.
+Our bot will do the rest and find the BEST shipping deals between the two places.

 The theme of TriHacks this year was "supply chain".
 Our team is comprized of Alvarito050506, Bigjango, Encoded, Nobody6502, and Nooz.

 ## Frontend